Home > Switzerland Travel: What You Need to Know About Swiss Visas

 Switzerland Travel: What You Need to Know About Swiss Visas

-If you're planning a visit, you might be wondering whether you need a Switzerland visa and how to apply for one.
+If you're planning a trip there, you might be wondering whether you or not you need a Switzerland visa and how to apply for one.

 In this article, we'll walk you through the ins and outs of the Swiss visa process, whether you’re coming from the US or another country.